 4. Activity-based forecast

 It is comparatively easy to forecast the sales for the current or next month.
-But what if you want to find out how much will your team product in a given period?
+But what if you want to find out how much will your team produce in a given period?
 Well, for that activity-based forecast can help.

 However, to make this work, you’ll need to find out the historical conversion rate for moving from one stage to another in the sales process.
 You will have to reflect on all the activities executed by your salespeople.